danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 As noted in the introduction, simple operations such as search or feeds order data and reify information in ways that are clearly determined by corporate interests.
 The politics of this resonates with what Antoinette’s Rouvroy’s phrase "algorithmic governmentality" (the second part of which combines the terms government and rationality) to indicate how our thinking is shaped by various techniques.[^Rouvroy] According to Rouvroy, knowledge is increasingly delivered "without truth" thanks to the increasing use of machines that filter the latter using search engines that have no interest in the content as such or how knowledge is generated.
 The concern is that algorithms are starting to define what counts as knowledge, a further case of subjectification (the process through which we become subjects).
 Rouvroy claims: "The new, "truth regime," evolving in real-time, may appear "emancipatory" and "democratic" (with regards to "old" authorities, hierarchies and suspiciously rigid categories and measures), but the "subjects" it produces are "multitudes without alterity."[^Rouvroy2] This produces human subjects in relation to what algorithms understand about our intentions, gestures, behaviors, habits, opinions, or desires, through a process of aggregating massive amounts of data.[^chun] Rouvroy calls this "personalization without subjects" and identifies the mistake of focusing on concerns about personal data when what is at stake are the processes of subjectification by data mining and profiling, by means of algorithmic governmentality.

 If you keep these ideas in mind Cornelia Sollfrank's project *Female Extension* (mentioned at the beginning of this chapter) becomes all the more powerful, as it hacks the process of personalization.
 The male domination of the "art operating system" is tricked into believing its own liberal agenda of inclusion and yet the whole scenario is fake.
-When it comes to Google and its operations, we can see that although it provides its API for experimentation, it only does so under restrictions: by limiting requests and by only revealing some of the available parameters in which the logic of how the search data (as knowledge) is presented algorithmically is still unknown to the public. *nag* emphasizes the querying of data, not only the execution of the data request and its response, but also by questioning the perpetuation of cultural "norms."
+When it comes to Google and its operations, we can see that although it provides its API for experimentation, it only does so under restrictions: by limiting requests for public and non-profit/educational use, and by only revealing some of the available parameters in which the logic of how the search data (as knowledge) is presented algorithmically is still unknown to the public. *nag* emphasizes the querying of data, not only the execution of the data request and its response, but also by questioning the perpetuation of cultural "norms."
 In *Algorithms of Oppression*, Safiya Umoja Noble, for example, demonstrates how racism is reinforced through hegemonic search results:

 > "Search happens in a highly commercial environment, and a variety of processes shape what can be found; these results are then normalized as believable and often presented as factual [and] become such a normative part of our experience with digital technology and computers that they socialize us into believing that these artifacts must therefore also provide access to credible, accurate information that is depoliticized and neutral."[^noble]